ranjithgangam1/Tweeter_BadWordsAnalysis_Spark/README.md

 •	Finally RDD containing badwords proportion is written into output file

-See the plot based on output data here
+See the plot based on output data in this folder